What's in Bloom Archives - SummerWhat's in Bloom Archives

-No investment in perennials pays off like one in daylilies.
-Foliage that looks great all season, flowers in a rainbow of colors, no special care and now, many that reward you with both a spring and fall season of bloom.
+No investment in perennials pays off like one in daylilies: foliage that looks great all season, flowers in a rainbow of colors, no special care and now, many that reward you with both a spring and fall season of bloom.
 "Reblooming Daylilies" are just what they claim.
-Most have a big bloom during regualar daylily season in late spring, and then bloom off and on for the rest of the season, usually with a burst of bloom before fall.
+Most have a big bloom during regular daylily season in late spring, and then bloom off and on for the rest of the season, usually with a burst of bloom before fall.

 But whether yours are the old favorites or the brand new ruffled-up fancy faces, they'll all reward you with a big perennial show for very little care.
 And since they don't demand absolute full sun, daylilies also let you sneak some of the color back into shady areas, making them one of the best shade perennials.